 - Black / Silver finishes available

 Available in black or silver finishes, the first thing you'll see about the Bose Headphones 700 is that quality has upped its game compared to the QC35 II.
-Not that the latter was badly built - it used premium materials, like anodised aluminium, but simply just didn't look as though it did.
+Not that the earlier product's build quality was bad - it used premium materials, like anodised aluminium, but it simply didn't look as though it did.

-We've not worn these headphones for more than 15 minutes thus far, so can't comment on how long-term wear feels - something that we'll come to in our full review near to the 11 July UK launch date - but for that short period of wear we felt very comfy indeed.
-There's no unwarranted pinch, yet the fit feels well adhered to the ears; there's no burrowing of the headband into the skull, because of the almost gel-like silicone material and padding used here; while the leather-like earcup cladding feels sumptuous against the lobes.
+We've worn these headphones for many hours at a time - including while sleeping on flights - and found them to be very comfortable indeed: there's no unwarranted pinch, yet the fit feels well adhered to the ears; there's no burrowing of the headband into the skull, because of the almost gel-like silicone material and padding used; while the leather-like earcup cladding feels sumptuous against the lobes.

-But, as you'll see in our pictures, the Bose Headphones 700 don't fold.
+But, as you'll see from our pictures, the Bose Headphones 700 don't fold.
 Which, if you're a QC35 user looking to go to the next level, might strike fear in your heart.
-We thought this might be a hurdle for many buyers, but Bose showed us the side-by-side difference of the two pairs, including their carry cases, and the difference isn't particularly grand: ultimately the 700 is thinner and, therefore, its case is taller but less fat.
+We thought this might be a hurdle for many buyers, but having side-by-sided the two pairs, including their respective carry cases, the difference isn't particularly grand: ultimately the 700 is thinner and, therefore, its case is taller but less fat.
 So, as it turns out, we've not missed the folding ability one bit when, at first, we thought it'd be a big issue.

-Besides, the Noise Cancelling 700 bring a variety of other benefits.
-There's a smaller, more subdued logo on each earcup - we'd advise all brands to opt for this, none of the massive logo adornment that, say, JBL seems to love - and the finish, as it's made from stainless steel, is tougher and more resistant to scratches than previous Bose headphone offerings.
+There's a small, subdued logo on each earcup - we'd advise all brands to opt for this, none of the massive logo adornment that, say, JBL seems to love - and the finish, as it's made from stainless steel, is tougher and more resistant to scratches than previous Bose headphone offerings.
 After six months of chucking these cans into bags against other tech items we've still not got any scratches on them.